1.1.1 School Team Players

 Players/teams must communicate with their opponents through the match chat on Varsity Esports.
 Third party tools such as Discord and social media platforms (Twitter, Facebook, Snapchat, Instagram, etc) are prohibited from being used when attempting to communicate with opponents.

 2.12.2.
 Outside Communication

-Players/teams may not have any communication with any outside sources while their match is in progress, including but not limited to: coaches, teachers, and substitutes.
+Players/teams may not have any communication with any outside sources, with exception of HSEL Administration while their match is in progress, including, but not limited to: coaches, teachers, and substitutes.
 Players/teams may only have communication with outside sources during the grace period between games in a series or unless otherwise outlined in game-specific rules.

-Any controllers used in official matches must be the proprietary manufactured controllers for the console in question (including accessibility controllers) and can not be modified in any way, including but not limited to: trigger mods, sensitive buttons, custom thumbsticks, thumbstick tension mods.
+Any controllers used in official matches must be the proprietary manufactured controllers for the console in question (including accessibility controllers) and cannot be modified in any way, including, but not limited to: trigger mods, sensitive buttons, custom thumbsticks, and thumbstick tension mods.
 For fighting games, all standard fight sticks and controllers are permitted.
-Any controllers with macro functions or on-the-fly profile switching are strictly prohibited.
+Any hardware with macro functions or on-the-fly profile switching are strictly prohibited.

-Controllers may be used for PC games if and only if they meet the requirements above and the game has native support for the controller in question, i.e. the player should not need to install additional software/drivers for the controller other than those from the manufacturer or included with the game.
+Controllers may be used for PC games provided that they meet the requirements above, are an officially supported controller, and the game has native support for the controller in question, i.e. the player should not need to install additional software/drivers for the controller other than those from the manufacturer or included with the game.

-Keyboarding on console (the usage of a keyboard and mouse on a console) is strictly prohibited in official matches, regardless of whether or not the game has native support for it.
+The use of a Keyboard and Mouse on a console is strictly prohibited in official matches, regardless of whether or not the game has native support for it.